This page has two purposes.

 Originally presented at a conference on “Avian Flu, a Pandemic & the Role of Journalists,” Nieman Foundation for Journalism, Harvard University, Cambridge MA, December 1, 2006

-of this presentation was published in the Spring 2007 issue of Nieman Reports.
+An abridged version of this presentation was published in the Spring 2007 issue of Nieman Reports.
 This version is the original transcript, made available to me by the Nieman Foundation for Journalism.
 I edited it very lightly so it makes sense – but it’s still very much a transcript, not a polished article.
-Despite the title, the transcript is a pretty good orientation to risk communication the way I see it. -
+Despite the title, the transcript is a pretty good orientation to risk communication the way I see it.

 Four Kinds of Risk Communication